co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

 `~` is an alias that stands for `/home/username`, with "username" being the user name of the currently active user.
 It can be used with many commands, so once again, be careful with what you do.
 If you are ever unsure, just remind yourself that it **directly** translates to `/home/username`, that'll help you get a bearing on the command you are about to run.

+`!!` is an alias for the last command run.
+For example, if you ran a command but forgot to add `sudo` or something, you can simply run `sudo !!` instead of typing out the whole of the previous command.

 ### Conditional execution:
 `&` is a character you can insert after a command and use to spawn command outputs in the background, and `&&` can be used to implement **Conditional Execution**, which means you can run multiple commands in succession, for example: